vue-vine/vue-vine/packages/docs/src/specification/overview.md

 Vine uses `.vine.ts` as the file extension, so you know that you're actually writing TypeScript, any valid grammar in TypeScript is also valid for Vine.

-But we do restrict some scenarios in TypeScript to form an analyzable context for Vine compiler, which you must know and follow.
-You can check the [Caveats](./caveats) chapter for more details.

 ## Vine component function

 Vine component function (We'll call it **"VCF"** in the rest of our documentation) is a function that returns a template string tagged by `vine`, which declares the component's template.